CodeYourFuture/syllabus-archive/node-db/lesson5.md

 }]
 ```

 One document has the field *profession* while the other does not.
-The App consuming the documents can just handle not having that field (deciding for example that if there *profession* field then the Person is a Student).

-In an RDBMS (Relational Database Management System), we have to update the schema first to add the *profession* column, decide what to do with the existing records (do we default to some value or leave it *null*), decide its type (integer, string, how many characters etc...) then we can use it.
-There are pros and cons to both types of databases.
+When we write our app to read the database, it will need to check if the *profession* field exists on a document before trying to use it.

+In a Relational Database Management System (RDBMS), we can define the schema (or structure) of our documents and the database will ensure every document has the same structure.

+In the schema, we would tell the database what to do if a document doesn't have a *profession* value.
+For instance, we could tell it to default to some value (`student`) or leave it `null`.
+We can also tell it what type it should be (eg - `integer` or `string`).

+With a schema, our application can be certain that every document it retrieves from the database will have the same structure.
+There are pros and cons to using databases with and without schemas.

 > One of the great benefits of these dynamic objects is that schema migrations become very easy.
 With a traditional RDBMS, releases of code might contain data migration scripts.
 Further, each release should have a reverse migration script in case a rollback is necessary.
 ALTER TABLE operations can be very slow and result in scheduled downtime.
 >
 > With a schemaless database, 90% of the time adjustments to the database become transparent and automatic.
 For example, if we wish to add GPA to the student objects, we add the attribute, resave, and all is well – if we look up an existing student and reference GPA, we just get back null.
 Further, if we roll back our code, the new GPA fields in the existing objects are unlikely to cause problems if our code was well written.

 ## Mongoose Schema
+MongoDB is a schema-less database, which makes it easy to use without any configuration.
+But there is a benefit to having a *schema* at the Application level.
+For example, with a schema we can perform validation when we are saving data to the database.

-Even though being schema-less is one of the selling points of MongoDB, there is benefit to having a *schema* at the Application level, for example to do validation - at the moment, there is nothing stopping us from saving a *person* document as such
+At the moment, there is nothing stopping us from saving a *person* document like this:

 ```js
 {